 - Create heating or lighting zones to complement your smart home set up.

 There are thousands more Skills that you can download easily from the app and the likelihood if you’ll be able to find yourself a variety of skills you want to install on your smart speaker immediately.

 More and more of these search options are getting better with stronger contextual information, but for the time being Google Assistant is a touch better at answering more questions with more depth.

 If you’ll regularly be asking for information like this, you may want to look at Google Assistant as your voice helper of choice.

 The thing with all voice assistants is they will continue to improve with time.
 Alexa will be better a few hours after this review is first published as Amazon is continuously working on it, and the same thing goes for Google Assistant and Siri on smart speakers.

 You’ll find that Amazon Alexa works with a lot of the top-end services you will use to make your dream smart home a reality.
-It works with both iOS and Android phones, and we’ve found the app easy to control.
-You can connect in your smart home devices here and mess with the settings that you need to change up as well.
+Here's everything you need to know: